ErpNetDocs/tech/modules/applications/rental/index.md

 This is where rental assets are created and stored.
 Each has a **code** and a **name** and must first be defined a **group** with a **type**.

-It is necessary to associate it with an existing **sales product** for which a transaction will later be issued.
+It is necessary to associate it with an existing **sales product** for which a **sales order** will later be issued.

 You can also specify additional information for the rental asset, including tying it to a **fixed asset**.

 ### Asset Types

-Defines the various rental asset types which that need to be tied to a rental asset group.
+Defines the various rental asset types which need to be tied to a rental asset group.

 ### Asset Groups